teamstackdotcom/prime-react-storybook/README.md

 # Welcome

-This is Storybook application for PrimeReact Components
+This is a Storybook application for PrimeReact Components

 ## Installation